 Doused in a natural ethnography based upon the landscape, A Spell To Ward Off The Darkness (2013) is a strangely hypnotic mixture of fact and fiction by filmmakers, Ben Rivers and Ben Russell.
-Both have come from making shorter works and the episodic sense of place and the perspectives of time are all questioned through … Continue reading A Spell To Ward Off The Darkness (2013) – Ben Rivers + Ben Russell.
+Both have come from making shorter works and the episodic sense of place and the perspectives of time are all questioned through visual sociology and a natural embarkation of documentary film.
+There’s … Continue reading A Spell To Ward Off The Darkness (2013) – Ben Rivers + Ben Russell.

 “In documentary we deal with the actual, and in one sense with the real.
 But the really real, if I may use that phrase, is something deeper than that.
 The only reality which counts in the end is the interpretation which is profound.” – John Grierson.
-With Sight & Sound’s recent poll for best documentaries … Continue reading Great British Documentaries
+With Sight & Sound’s recent poll for best documentaries (September 2014), I wanted to explore some of the British … Continue reading Great British Documentaries

 Cause and effect may not perhaps be the first aspect that comes to mind when considering Ben Rivers’ feature debut Two Years At Sea (2011).
-Yet, looking at the implications of the lifestyle on show, itself a deliberate effect of causation from working at sea for two years to be able to afford to live … Continue reading Two Years At Sea (Ben Rivers) – Geographical Solitude and Company in Objects.
+Yet, looking at the implications of the lifestyle on show, itself a deliberate effect of causation from working at sea for two years to be able to afford to live a more isolated life, there is a great sense of … Continue reading Two Years At Sea (Ben Rivers) – Geographical Solitude and Company in Objects.

 Originally published in ACE Magazine.
 Ben Rivers is one of Britain’s leading filmmakers, broaching the ground between narrative and documentary film.
 He has been making short films since 2003 but he has recently risen in popularity at the release of his first feature length film, Two Years At Sea in 2011.
-Rivers is famed, not … Continue reading Interview with Ben Rivers.
+Rivers is famed, not just for creating haunting visuals but also for using a … Continue reading Interview with Ben Rivers.